 Some people who struggle with depression drink alcohol to cope with their feelings.
 Since alcohol is a sedative, it can distract them from their sadness.
 However, while drinking may relieve symptoms of depression temporarily, it can worsen the condition in the long term.
 Since alcohol abuse can negatively affect relationships, finances, and careers, depression often worsens.
 This leads to a cycle of drinking in an effort to self-medicate and suffering worsening depression because of alcohol abuse.

 When an individual regularly abuses alcohol, they can develop physical dependence and addiction.
 Many people who suffer from major depression also have an alcohol use disorder.
 Some people have genetic predispositions to both conditions and the onset of one triggers the other.
 Hangovers can cause feelings of depressions and ongoing alcohol abuse can make that depression last longer.
+Liver failure, kidney disease, brain damage, and alcohol-induced dementia are all potential risks when alcoholism is left untreated.
 Furthermore, people who abuse alcohol while they are on antidepressants will find these drugs are less effective.
 The depressing effects of alcohol will, therefore, worsen their depression.

 How Alcohol Abuse Can Lead to Depression